|Response Optimization Tool||Optimize model response to satisfy design requirements, test model robustness|

-Specify time-domain requirements such as lower and upper amplitude bounds, step response bounds, reference signals, and custom bounds.
+Specify time-domain requirements such as lower and upper amplitude bounds, step response bounds, reference signals, elliptical bounds, and custom bounds.

 This example shows how to optimize a design and specify parameter-only constraints that prevent the model from being evaluated in an invalid solution space.

 Scenarios when you can speed up optimization using parallel computing, and how the speedup happens.